 This program provides you with 100 percent coverage for eligible prescription drug products as defined in Indigenous Services Canada’s Non-Insured Health Benefit (NIHB) Drug Benefit List, when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.

 If a drug that has been prescribed for you is not on Indigenous Services Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.

-Covered services include check-ups, cleanings, fillings, extractions, root canals, crowns, dentures, and orthodontics.
+Covered services may include check-ups, cleanings, fillings, extractions, root canals, crowns, dentures, and orthodontics.
 Prior approval is recommended for all dental services.